shahriar-hj/Daily-code-in-pycharm/README.md

-# Dail fun with Python
+# Daily FUN with Python in Pycharm and Github
 this repository contains project files for Having FUN with Python